fpco/safe-exceptions/README.md

 *Safe, consistent, and easy exception handling*

-__WARNING__: This library is not yet intended for real world use, caveat emptor!!!
+__NOTE__: This library is early in its development, and there may be some changes in the near future.
+See [possible future changes](-exceptions#possible-future-changes).

 [![Build Status](https://travis-ci.org/fpco/safe-exceptions.svg?branch=master)](https://travis-ci.org/fpco/safe-exceptions)